Artananda/Conversation/parts/first.md

 > Thank you

 Some facts about this very special day.
 It is Thursday the 28th of January in 2021.
-I have died excatly 7 years ago.
+I have died exactly 7 years ago.
 Today is also full moon.
 The wulfmoon.
 I only have got 6,- € left for food.
 The tank of my car is empty so I cannot drive.
 Yesterday was the last day I had internet.
-I don't know why I am offline, but that does'nt matter.
+I don't know why I am offline, but that doesn't matter.
 Now I have time to write this book for me and for you.

 Sorry bro, that I let you wait.
 > Its ok, take your time.